cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Index.md

 #### UI/Validation Attributes

 - **[CheckboxList](data-model-annotations/selection-lists#checkboxlist):** Use this to decorate a collection property to indicate it should be rendered as a list of checkbox inputs in the admin UI.
 Specify an option source to describe the items to display in the list.
-- **Color:** Use this to decorate a string field and provide a UI hint to the admin interface to display an html editor field.
+- **[Color](data-model-annotations/miscellaneous#color):** Use this to decorate a string property and provide a UI hint to the admin interface to display an html editor field.
 Toolbar options can be specified in the constructor and the CustomToolbar property can be used to show a completely custom toolbar.
-- **[CustomEntity](data-model-annotations/Custom-Entities):** Use this to decorate an integer and indicate that it should be the id for a custom entity of a specific type.
+- **[CustomEntity](data-model-annotations/Custom-Entities):** Use this to decorate an integer property and indicate that it should be the id for a custom entity of a specific type.
 - **[CustomEntityCollection](data-model-annotations/Custom-Entities#customentitycollection):** Allows a user to pick multiple custom entities of a specific type, which can optionally have 'drag and drop' ordering.
 Designed to be applied to an `ICollection<int>` property.
 - **[CustomEntityMultiTypeCollection](data-model-annotations/Custom-Entities#customentitymultitypecollection):** Use this to decorate a collection of `CustomEntityIdentity` objects, indicating the property represents a set of custom entities of mixed types.
 Optional parameters indicate whether the collection is sortable.
 - **Date:** Use this to decorate a DateTime field and provide a UI hint to the admin interface to display a date picker field
 - **[Document](/content-management/data-model-annotations/Documents):** Use with an (optionally nullable) integer to indicate this is for the id of a document asset.
 - **[DocumentCollection](/content-management/data-model-annotations/Documents#documentcollection):** This data annotation can be used to decorate a collection of integers, indicating the property represents a set of document asset ids.
 The editor allows for sorting and you can set filters for restricting file types.
-- **[Html](/content-management/data-model-annotations/Html):** Use this to decorate a string field and provide a UI hint to the admin interface to display an html editor field.
+- **[Html](/content-management/data-model-annotations/Html):** Use this to decorate a string property and provide a UI hint to the admin interface to display an html editor field.
 Toolbar options can be specified in the constructor and the CustomToolbar property can be used to show a completely custom toolbar.
 - **[Image](/content-management/data-model-annotations/Images):** Use with an (optionally nullable) integer to indicate this is for the id of an ImageAsset.
 A non-null integer indicates this is a required field.
 Optional parameters allow the search filter to be restricted e.g. width/height etc
 - **[ImageCollection](data-model-annotations/Images#imagecollection):** Use this to decorate an integer array of ImageAssetIds and indicate that it should be a collection of image assets.
 The editor allows for sorting of linked assets and you can set filters for restricting image sizes.
-- **[MultiLineText](data-model-annotations/primitives#multilinetext):** Use this to decorate a string field and provide a UI hint to the admin interface to display a text area field
+- **[MultiLineText](data-model-annotations/primitives#multilinetext):** Use this to decorate a string property and provide a UI hint to the admin interface to display a text area field
 - **[NestedDataModelCollection](data-model-annotations/nested-data-models):** Use this to decorate a collection of `INestedDataModel` objects, allowing them to be edited in the admin UI.
-- **[Number](data-model-annotations/primitives#number):** Use this to decorate a numeric field and provide a UI hint to the admin interface to display an html5 number field.
+- **[Number](data-model-annotations/primitives#number):** Use this to decorate a numeric property and provide a UI hint to the admin interface to display an html5 number field.
 The step property can be used to specify the precision of the number e.g. 2 decimal places
-- **Placeholder:** Use this to provide a UI hint to the admin interface to add a placeholder attribute to an html input field.
+- **[Placeholder](data-model-annotations/miscellaneous#placeholder):** Use this to provide a UI hint to the admin interface to add a placeholder attribute to an html input field.
 - **[PreviewTitle](data-model-annotations/display-preview):** Indicates the property of a model that can be used as a title, name or short textual identifier.
 Typically this is used in a grid of items to identify the row.
 - **[PreviewImage](data-model-annotations/display-preview):** Indicates the property of a model that can be used as the main image when displaying the model.
 Typically this is used in a grid of items to show an image representation of the row.
 - **[PreviewDescription](data-model-annotations/display-preview):** Indicates the property of a model that can be used as a description field.
 Typically this is used in a grid of items to describe the item.